rsmaller/carg/README.md

 When specifying an argument should simply be a flag which toggles some variable on or off, two things must be done.
 The argument must be initialized as a boolean, which is what this flag is for.
 Pass this flag into `argInit()` and later reference the generated argument in `setFlagsFromNamedArgs()` with `bool` to create a boolean argument.
-Boolean arguments are always flags, and they can therefore never appear as a nameless argument.
+Boolean arguments are always flags, and they can therefore never appear as a positional argument.

 ### HEAP_ALLOCATED
 This is a flag for declaring an argument as heap-allocated.
 In practice, this should never be used.
 This library